Section 172 Statement

 Suppliers

-The directors ensure that the company always engages with its suppliers in an ethical manner.
-The Company works closely with suppliers, because it relies on them to provide products and services which meet stringent quality and performance requirements; this in turn allows the company to fulfil its commitments to customers.
-This engagement will be at an operational level on a day-to-day basis to ensure the company’s expectations are met from a quality and delivery perspective and at director level in relation to more strategic discussions.
+The Company works closely with its suppliers, as it relies on them to provide products and services which meet stringent quality and performance requirements.
+Engagement is at an operational level on a day-to-day basis to ensure the Company’s expectations are met from a quality and delivery perspective and at director level in relation to more strategic discussions.

 Our community and the environment

-The directors recognise that the business has an important role to play in its local community.
-The directors regularly meet with community leaders and ensure that their views are considered.
+The Company is a significant local employer and large business therefore the Directors recognise it has an important role to play as an employer, neighbour and active participant in the local community.
+The Directors regularly meet with community leaders to maintain relationships and to ensure their views are considered.

 The annual quantity of emissions (tonnes) of carbon dioxide equivalent, resulting from activities for which the Company is responsible are as follows: